Maternal-Fetal Medicine Physician Jobs in USA with Visa Sponsorship

 Do maternal-fetal medicine physicians qualify for H-1B visas?

 Yes, maternal-fetal medicine physicians qualify for H-1B visas as the role requires specialized medical training beyond general obstetrics.
 Board certification in maternal-fetal medicine and completion of an accredited fellowship program satisfy the specialty occupation requirements.
-Most positions also require J-1 waiver completion if you trained on a J-1 visa.
+Most positions also require J-1 visa waiver completion if you trained on a J-1 visa.

 What degree requirements apply for visa sponsorship?